-All Staghorn puppies are sold on a non breeding agreement and pets must be spayed or neutered at the agreed upon and recommended age.
+All Staghorn puppies are sold on a CKC Non Breeding registration and the buyer enters a written agreement that pets must be spayed or neutered at the agreed upon and recommended age.
 We encourage families who have bought puppies from us to keep in touch, send pictures and notes about their pups.
 This helps us with future breeding decisions.
-Thanks in advance.